THE BIG BLUE

 The naval architecture was developed by Troy Marine, and the interior of the yacht was designed by Ugur Isik - she is built with a Teak deck, a Steel hull, and Aluminium superstructure.

-THE BIG BLUE is currently sailing under the Marshall Islands flag, the 5th most popular flag state for superyachts with a total of 421 yachts registered.
-She is known to be an active superyacht and has most recently been spotted cruising near Dominica.
+THE BIG BLUE is currently sailing under the Marshall Islands flag, the 5th most popular flag state for superyachts with a total of 423 yachts registered.
+She has recently entered the superyacht marina The Marina at Christophe Harbour, in Saint Kitts and Nevis.
 For more information regarding THE BIG BLUE's movements, find out more about BOAT Pro AIS.

 Specifications